Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 Parametrizing this class by the type of exception like `SuccessOrFailure<T, E>` is possible, but raises the following problems:

-* It increases verboseness without providing improvement for any of the named [Use cases](#use-cases).
+* It increases verboseness without providing improvement for any of the outlined [Use cases](#use-cases).
 * Kotlin currently lacks facility to specify default values for generic type parameters.
 * It leads to abuse in cases where a user-provided API-specific sealed class would work better.

-It is possible to define a separate class that is parametrized by `<T, E>` and then define `SuccessOrFailure<T>` and a `typealias` to that class with `E = Throwable`.
-This creates its own problems:
+It is possible to define a separate class like `SuccessOrFailureEx<T, E>` that is parametrized by both successful type `T` and failed type `E` (that must extend `Throwable`) and then define `SuccessOrFailure<T>` and a `typealias` to `SuccessOrFailureEx<T, Throwable>`.

-* It complicates the naming and IDE support with respect to typealiases.
+However, this creates its own problems:

+* Typealiases are quite verbosely rendered by IDE in signatures and there is no clear way on making them better.
 * We cannot succinctly define `runCatching` function and other `Catching` functions to make them usable both with and without explicit caught type specification.
   We'll have to have two different names for such a function: one for a function with an additional `E: Throwable`